Ethanol fuel in the United States: History

 Typical label at the gas pumps warning drivers of ethanol content up to 10%, used as oxygenate additive instead of MTBE.
 Miami, Florida.

 In 1826 Samuel Morey experimented with an internal combustion chemical mixture that used ethanol (combined with turpentine and ambient air then vaporized) as fuel.
 At the time, his discovery was overlooked, mostly due to the success of steam power.
 Ethanol fuel received little attention until 1860 when Nicholas Otto began experimenting with internal combustion engines.
 In 1859, oil was found in Pennsylvania, which decades later provided a new kind of fuel.
 Popular fuels in the U.S. before petroleum were a purified form of spirits of turpentine called camphene, and a blend of turpentine and alcohol known as burning fluid.
-The discovery of a ready supply of oil and Civil War taxation on burning fluid made kerosene a more popular fuel.

 In 1896, Henry Ford designed his first car, the "Quadricycle" to run on pure ethanol.
 In 1908, the revolutionary Ford Model T was capable of running on gasoline, ethanol or a combination.
 Ford continued to advocate for ethanol fuel even during the prohibition, but lower prices caused gasoline to prevail.

 Typical manufacture's warning placed in the fuel filler of U.S. vehicles regarding the capability of using up to E10, and warning against the use of blends between E20 and E85.

 Gasoline containing up to 10% ethanol began a decades-long growth in the United States in the late 1970s.
 The demand for ethanol produced from field corn was spurred by the discovery that methyl tertiary butyl ether (MTBE) was contaminating groundwater.
 MTBE's use as an oxygenate additive was widespread due to mandates in the Clean Air Act amendments of 1992 to reduce carbon monoxide emissions.
 MTBE in gasoline had been banned in almost 20 states by 2006.
 Suppliers were concerned about potential litigation and a 2005 court decision denying legal protection for MTBE.
 MTBE's fall from grace opened a new market for ethanol, its primary substitute.
 Corn prices at the time were around US$2 a bushel.
 Farmers saw a new market and increased production.
 This demand shift took place at a time when oil prices were rising.

 The steep growth in twenty-first century ethanol consumption was driven by federal legislation aimed to reduce oil consumption and enhance energy security.
 The Energy Policy Act of 2005 required use of 7500000000 USgal of renewable fuel by 2012, and the Energy Independence and Security Act of 2007 raised the standard, to 36000000000 USgal of annual renewable fuel use by 2022.
 Of this requirement, 21000000000 USgal had to be advanced biofuels, defined as renewable fuels that reduce greenhouse gas emissions by at least 50%.